ansys/pyfluent/doc/source/index.rst

 provides :ref:`ref_index_api`, :ref:`ref_example_gallery`, and
 :ref:`ref_contributing` sections.

+In the upper right corner of the documentation's title bar, there is an option for switching from viewing the documentation for the latest stable release to viewing the documentation for the development version or previously released versions.

 On the `PyFluent Issues <https://github.com/pyansys/pyfluent/issues>`_ page, you can create issues to submit questions, report bugs, and request new features.
 To reach the project support team, email `pyansys.core@ansys.com <pyansys.core@ansys.com>`_.